 "It's really rewarding to me to see the kids respond to what I've done.
 We get tour buses and limos but also people in wheelchairs and crutches coming up the hill just to see what we've done.
 It's pretty special."

 Dan's Emerald Forest is located at 8851 Windom Avenue in Overland, Missouri.
-The display operates Wednesday to Sunday throughout December from 5:30 p.m. to 9 p.m. during the week and until 10 or 10:30 p.m. on weekends.
+The display operates Wednesday to Saturday throughout December from 5:30 p.m. to 9 p.m.
+On Wednesday and Thursday and until 10 p.m.
+Friday and Saturday.
 For more information on Dan's Emerald Forest visit www.dansemeraldforest.com or call 314-606-7569.